HPE-Legobricks/cal-eStore/README.md

 authorized administrative users need to be able to publish product and service information, as well as track, analyze and view order data.

-##Prototype- Definition, Goal and Tasks
+##Prototype - Definition, Goal and Tasks

 Our prototype, which we named Cal eStore, serves as an end to end application catering to authorized users and administrative